For the purpose of this chapter, the following definitions apply:

 (c) The competency check lists for each individual student.

-(6) An accurate, timely process for providing verification to the board that a student seeking certification as a community health worker has successfully completed the approved training program;
+(6) An accurate, timely process to provide verification to the board that a student seeking certification as a community health worker has successfully completed the approved training program;

-(7) A process for program evaluation that includes, but is not limited to, feedback from students, instructors and employers of individuals who have successfully completed the community health worker training program;
+(7) A process for program evaluation that includes feedback from students, instructors and employers of individuals who have successfully completed the community health worker training program;

-(9) A process for addressing the unexpected vacancy of the administrator of the program.
+(9) A process for addressing the unexpected vacancy of the administrator of the program; and

 (D) When the administrator of an approved community health worker training program vacates the position or is replaced, an authorized representative of the program shall provide written notice to the board within thirty days after the position is vacated and within thirty days after a new person assumes the role.